skrysmanski/devlog/content/articles/dotnet/docker-nuget.md

 # The container in general will be bigger than the solution proposed in the rest of the article.
 # You need to copy all source code into the container (and it will stay there).
 #* Depending on how you execute `docker build`, this container may even contain the build output of configurations that you don't intend to run (e.g. `bin/Debug` when actually running a release build).
-#* Removing the source code after building the application (or having lots of `RUN` directives in general) may be inefficient in regard to Docker's container layering system and [[https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache|Build Cache]].
+#* Removing the source code after building the application (or having lots of `RUN` directives in general) may be inefficient in regard to Docker's container layering system and [Build Cache](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache).
 # Running `dotnet restore` will re-download all NuGet dependencies every time the container image is built.
 This will increase the build time and cause unnecessary network traffic - especially if the application is built often as part of some continuous integration process.